aawiegel/jekyll-wing-template/_posts/2017-7-25-BeerRegressionML.md

 # Model building

 Once I produced additional features for each beer, I ran several different kinds of regression models.
+Of these, I will focus on Lasso and Gradient Boosted Trees Regression.

+## Lasso

+[Lasso regression](https://en.wikipedia.org/wiki/Lasso_(statistics)) is a method of linear regression that helps prevent the model from [overfitting](https://en.wikipedia.org/wiki/Overfitting) (that is, only making good predictions on the original data and not any new data) .
+It accomplishes this by penalizing model coefficients for getting too large.
+Lasso can actually set certain coefficients to zero, which can be a handy way to reduce the number of variables your model uses.
+Because of this property, lasso is often used for feature selection in other types of models even if the actual results of the regression are not used.